WouterJD/FortiusANT/README.txt

 Buttons on the Fortius console
 There are four buttons: Cancel, Enter, Up, Down.

-Cancel is activaten in all modes.
+Cancel is activated in all modes.
-If not in an active mode, Up/Down navigate through the menu, Enter activates the selected button and cancel exist FortiusANT.
+If not in an active mode, Up/Down navigate through the menu, Enter activates the selected button and cancel exits FortiusANT.
 In manual mode, Up/Down increase/decrease the resistance of the Fortius.